haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 I still remember the time I spiked my first application in a functional language—it was Autumn 2018, I had come to 8th Light to start my journey as a crafter, and I didn't even know what really made a functional language functional.
-Today, nearly one year afterwards, I'm pretty confident it's my favourite paradigm.
+Today, nearly one year later, I'm pretty confident it's my favourite paradigm.
 In this blog post my intention is to share this little part of my journey, and the different things I learnt during it.
 Hopefully it may be of use to people which choose to start a journey like mine.